featurevisor/featurevisor/docs/features.md

 ```

 If users are bucketed in the `treatment` variation, they will get the `bgColor` variable value of `blue`.
 Otherwise they will fall back to the default value of `red` as defined in the variables schema.

+You can read more about using Featurevisor for remote configuration needs [here](/docs/use-cases/remote-configuration).

 ### Supported types